 The Equal Employment Opportunity Commission (EEOC) and Office of Federal Contract Compliance Programs (OFCCP) requirements are put in place to ensure that companies’ hiring practices do not discriminate against certain protected classes of applicants.
 If recruiters fail to abide by these regulations, your company can be in big trouble, facing lawsuits, large fines, and often irreparable damage to your brand.

 Another area of compliance on recruiters’ checklists relates to salaries.
-Seventeen states and 20 localities have enacted laws either banning recruiters from asking applicants for salary histories and/or requiring companies to pay employees equally regardless of gender.
+To date, 21 states have enacted laws either banning recruiters from asking applicants for salary histories and/or requiring companies to pay employees equally regardless of gender.
 It’s important to review your recruiting practices and implement training to ensure recruiters understand and don’t violate these new laws.

 Privately-owned companies, state agencies and labor unions with 15 or more employees who have worked in that capacity for a minimum of 20 calendar weeks are required to comply with EEOC regulations.
-In FY 2019, 72,675 discrimination charges were filed with the EEOC, and they secured $486 million for victims of employment discrimination in private sector and state and local government workplaces.
+In FY 2020, 67,448 discrimination charges were filed with the EEOC, and they secured over $535 million for victims of employment discrimination in private sector and state and local government workplaces.

 All federal contractors who conduct business with the government in excess of $10,000, fall under the jurisdiction of the OFCCP and, as such, cannot discriminate against employees based on their race, color, religion, sex and national origin.
-The law also mandates contractors to make efforts to employ qualified individuals with disabilities, Vietnam-era veterans and other covered veterans.
+The law also enforces affirmative action and mandates contractors to make efforts to employ qualified individuals with disabilities, Vietnam-era veterans and other covered veterans.

-According to the OFCCP’s enforcement statistics, four frequently cited violations specifically pertaining to recruiters were found during compliance reviews:
+According to the OFCCP’s enforcement statistics, four frequently cited violations related to recruiters were found during compliance reviews:

 - Job Listings: At a minimum, ALL job openings (including all union jobs) must be listed with local and state employment agencies except for: